raopavan203/raopavan203.github.io/final-report.md

 TBD<br>
 ![alt text](images/graph4.png) <br>
 **Figure 3.4: Rabin compute time and Deduplication module compute time: serial vs parallel (Write size = 512 KB)** <br>
 The graphs in Figure 3.3 and 3.4 show the execution times of the Rabin computation alone as well the entire deduplication module.
-Measurements are taken for write sizes 256KB and 512 KB for the serial and cpu parallel versions.
-It is observed that for write sizes 256 KB, the cpu parallel version gives a speedup of 7x for the Rabin computation and a total speedup of 3.5x for the entire deduplication module, over the serial version.
-Similarly, for write sizes 512 KB, the cpu parallel version gives a speedup of 8x for the Rabin computation and a total speedup of 3.6x for the entire deduplication module over the serial version.
-The entire deduplication module is not able to achieve a perfect speedup because the MD5 computation is the serial portion which is not parallelized. <br>
+Measurements are taken for write sizes 256 KB and 512 KB for the serial and cpu parallel versions.
+It is observed that for writes of size 256 KB, the cpu parallel version gives a speedup of 7x for the Rabin computation and a total speedup of 3.5x for the entire deduplication module, over the serial version.
+Similarly, for write sizes 512 KB, the cpu parallel version gives a speedup of 8x for the Rabin computation and a total speedup of 3.6x for the entire deduplication module over the serial version. <br>
+* **Analysis** <br>
+1\.
+Rabin computation module is able to achieve decent speedup because of the cpu-parallel algorithm, but is not able achieve linear speedup due to the **synchronization** required between last thread and first thread (due to data dependency of Rabin fingerprinting) which is a bottleneck. (we confirmed this using fine-grained timing traces in the code). <br>

+2\.
+The entire deduplication module is not able to achieve a perfect speedup because the MD5 computation phase after the rabin computation phase is the serial portion which is not parallelized.
+We can further look into optimizing the other phases in order to see a proportional speedup in dedup module.
+This should also help us improve the file system's write throughput. <br>

+3\.
+The increasing speedup with increase in write sizes show that there is a tremendous potential to parallelize it using more resources and reduce the execution time.
+Since we have already explored the multi-core parallelism, we decided to go with GPU parallelism for large write sizes. <br>

 ## 4.4 Analysis: limitations in speedup and breakdown of execution time
 <br>